Schedule Your COVID-19 Vaccine Today

 We encourage you to use all resources available to you to find a vaccination clinic.
+Some mass vaccination sites offer walk-up vaccinations.
 Please review our Community Vaccine Resources.

 Community Vaccine Resources

 As supply is so small across Johns Hopkins Medicine, we encourage our patients and community members to take advantage of any opportunity to schedule a vaccination appointment through other state and local health care organizations and agencies.
 Do not wait to get the COVID-19 vaccine from Johns Hopkins Medicine.